olegknyazev/GameTablesDocs/reference/inspector.md

 : A reference to a .csv file in the project to import data from.
 The referenced asset should be [TextAsset](https://docs.unity3d.com/Manual/class-TextAsset.html).

-Update on CSV Change
+Apply on CSV Change

-: If checked, data will re-imported automatically from the table each time the source .csv file changed.
+: If checked, the GameTable will be re-applied each time the source .csv file is changed.

 ### Common Properties